 - Slide Material – 4140 chromoly steel

 Of course, all of this is for naught if the gun isn’t reliable.
 But, the folks in Maryland (that would be Beretta USA of course) have done a variety of torture tests on the Nano handgun.
 They’ve run a lot of ammo through these guns and even done mud and other torture tests on them.
 One example is the following video which shows an employee repeatedly running over the gun on asphalt and then shooting it to show it still works.
 Fairly impressive.

 Varied frame colors for the Beretta Nano were introduced at the 2013 SHOT Show in Las Vegas.
 Beretta representatives told me of the new colors in the previous year at the 2012 SOFIC in Tampa, FL.
 At that time, they indicated the Nano was selling exceptionally well, and that they were bringing out the new colors in response to demand from consumers.

 The new colors include Ranger Green, Flat Dark Earth, white and Rosa.
 These compliment the original black colored frame.
 All of the new frame colors still come only with a slide finished in the matte black Pronox.
-You can read more about the different colored frames in this article from the SHOT Show.

 As time progresses, more accessories have been introduced for the Beretta Nano.
 Here are a few of the things that are currently out there to enhance your pistol.
 If you run across others, please list them in the comments below.

 LaserMax CenterFire Laser – This red laser aiming unit mounts under the barrel of the Nano without the need to modify the frame or call in a gunsmith.
 It is a custom-fit unit, not a generic laser with some kind of universal mount.